eduardo-marcolino/acf-fields-in-custom-table/readme.txt

 The value will be stored in the core meta tables instead of the custom table

 Yes.
 It supports custom post types and built in types of post and page

+= What are the plugin filters and actions ? =

+The plugin provides filters to allow developers to customize the plugin behavior.
+Please [access the documentation](https://github.com/eduardo-marcolino/acf-fields-in-custom-table#filters) to get the list of it.

 == Screenshots ==